ShunSakurai/password_generator/README.md

 This tool is coded in Python with tkinter and is distributed in .exe format thanks to [py2exe](http://www.py2exe.org/), and in Mac .app format thanks to [py2app](https://pythonhosted.org/py2app/).

 ## Installation
-It is currently available for Windows and Mac. iPhone version is also available as [Pythonista](http://omz-software.com/pythonista/) code.
+It is currently available for Windows and Mac at [Releases](https://github.com/ShunSakurai/password/releases). iPhone version is also available as [Pythonista](http://omz-software.com/pythonista/) code.
 You can run it by using URL scheme pythonista://password_iphone.py or add it to Home screen using [Pythonista Shortcut](http://omz-software.com/pythonista/shortcut/).

 ### Windows
 Installer is now being developed.
 For the moment, please do the following:

-- Download the whole "dist" folder (Download the whole thing in zip and choose that folder)
+- Download dist.zip and decompress it
 - Rename the folder to "Password" or any name you like
 - Move it to C:\Program Files
 - Create a shortcut of the .exe file and add it to your Desktop, to your tools folder, or to C:\ProgramData\Microsoft\Windows\Start Menu\Programs